Foodle Club

 Onions - these add additional flavour and should be chopped into approximately 1cm dice.

-Cornflour – just a teaspoon is all you will need to make sure the egg and milk set nicely.
+Cornflour - just a teaspoon is all you will need to make sure the egg and milk are set nicely.

 Sunflower oil - for frying onions and mushrooms

-Shortcrust pastry – shop bought or make your own from this recipe for bacon and egg pie.
+Shortcrust pastry - shop-bought or make your own from this recipe for bacon and egg pie.

 Steps to make chicken and mushroom quiche